publicdomainacademy/org/README.md

 - be a platform where learners and teachers can meet
 - no discrimination
 - inclusion
-- peaceful and empathetic-violent interaction of all participants
+- peaceful and empathetic interaction of all participants

 Physical location(s):